awsdocs/aws-dynamodb-encryption-docs/doc_source/java-using.md

 @DynamoDBRangeKey(attributeName="Author")
 ```

-To specify exceptions, you use special encryption annotations that are defined in the DynamoDB Encryption Client for Java\.
+To specify exceptions, use the encryption annotations defined in the DynamoDB Encryption Client for Java\.
 If you specify them at the class level, they become the default value for the class\.

 ```
 // Sign only